temporalio/documentation/docs/content/what-is-temporal.md

 - Reactive: Ability of a process to react to external events.

 Therefore, a Temporal Workflow Execution executes a Temporal Workflow Definition, also called a Temporal Workflow Function, your application code, exactly once and to completion—whether your code executes for seconds or years, in the presence of arbitrary load and arbitrary failures.

-**Temporal runtime**

-The Temporal runtime consists of the Temporal Server and Worker Processes.
-A Temporal SDK provides users with the APIs they need to write Workflow Definitions as well as the APIs to invoke Workflow Executions and invoke Worker Processes.